U.S. Cultures and Communities and International Perspectives

 4. Requests for substitutions and waivers for the International Perspectives requirement.

-All requests for substitutions of non-approved courses, non-credit experiences or waivers of the requirement are initiated by the student via a International Perspectives Substitution or Waiver Request in AccessPlus.
-Requests for substitution or waivers require the approval of the student’s academic advisor, the student’s college dean (or representative), and the Provost (or representative).
+All requests to apply non-approved courses, non-credit experiences or waivers of the requirement are initiated by the advisor via an APR Override request in Workday.
+Once initiated, requests for substitution or waivers automatically route through Workday to obtain the approval of the student’s college dean (or representative), and the Provost (or representative).
 Substitutions or waivers are done on an individual student basis.

 Substitutions: A request to substitute another course and/or experience to meet one of the requirements must include justification/documentation on how the intended learning outcomes for International Perspectives were achieved through the substitute course/experience.
 Students can request a substitution for a non-approved course, a segment of a non-approved course, or an appropriate noncredit experience.